The terms fizička osoba (natural person) and pravna osoba (legal person) are often used in Croatian bureaucracy.

 - Freedom of business

-In Croatia, it is possible to launch a business in a form of a natural or legal person.
+In Croatia, it is possible to launch a business in the form of a natural or legal person.

 Natural persons are: